nugget/python-insteonplm/README.md

                       information.

 Inside the command line tool use `help` to obtain a list of available commands.
-The current list of availble commands is:
+The current list of available commands is:

      -  connect            Connect to the IM
      -  exit               Exit the tool